The blog

 Operating PhilosophyJun 2026 · 7m

-If Your Product Needs a Manual, the Design Already Failed
+Product Design Principles: If It Needs a Manual, It Failed

 Simplicity is the ultimate sophistication.
 Part 1 of my product design philosophy: eliminate ruthlessly, question every assumption, and treat every "how do I…" as a bug report.